jghamburg/my-gollum-site/better-code-blog/2021-07-15-001-k8s-local-development.md

 # My way to Amarillo - or a better local development with k8s (part 1)

+## Revised version

+The first writeup took place somewhere in 2017.
+What amazes me - it still works in 2021 with all the major upgrades on Docker for Desktop on Mac.
+In this version I use latest version of Docker for Desktop on Mac and k3d to setup the Kubernetes environment.
+The network topology stays the same.

 ## Summary for the Impatient

 This article describes the setup of a local dns service to call k8s services from the host machine.
 It is validated on macos High Sierra 10.13.6.
 With this setup you can use fqn service names to resolve redirect problems on your local development machine.